chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 - If the deployment services is not healthy then reload it using `hab svc load chef/deployment-service`.
 - Now, check the status of Automate node and then try running the restore command from bastion.

-For **Disaster Recovery or AMI upgarde**, while running the restore in secondary cluster which is in different region follow the steps given below.
+For **Disaster Recovery or AMI upgrade**, while running the restore in secondary cluster which is in different region follow the steps given below.

 - Make a curl request in any opensearch node`curl -XGET https://localhost:9200/_snapshot?pretty --cacert /hab/svc/automate-ha-opensearch/config/certificates/root-ca.pem --key /hab/svc/automate-ha-opensearch/config/certificates/admin-key.pem --cert /hab/svc/automate-ha-opensearch/config/certificates/admin.pem -k`
 - Check the curl request response if the region is not matching with the primary cluster follow the below steps: